mattcaron/misc_notes/install.linode.ubuntu.24.04.md

       v=spf1 mx ~all

-  - Which says "accept mail from any servers which have an a record, and if it's not, soft fail it."
+  Which says "accept mail from any servers which have an a record, and if it's not, soft fail it."

 - Also, add a DMARC record:

-      v=DMARC1; p=reject; rua=mailto:postmaster@mattcaron.net
+      v=DMARC1; p=reject;

-- Which says "use DMARC 1 version, reject emails that don't meet criteria, and then email postmaster about it".
+- Which says "use DMARC version 1, reject emails that don't meet criteria"

+- You can also add:

+      rua=mailto:postmaster@mattcaron.net

+  Which says "email the postmaster with summaries".. but that results in a lot of annoying emails saying "hey, stuff got passed through", so I didn't.

 1. Updates!